ansibleguy/collection_opnsense/use_multi_alias.md

 # OPNSense - Multi-Alias module

+**STATE**: testing - but usable

 This module allows you to manage multiple aliases.

+It is faster than the 'alias' module as it reduces the needed api/http calls.

+**Config**:

-Each alias has the attributes as defined in the [alias](https://github.com/ansibleguy/collection_opnsense/blob/stable/use_multi_alias.md) module!
+- Each alias has the attributes as defined in the [alias](https://github.com/ansibleguy/collection_opnsense/blob/stable/use_alias.md) module

-STATE: testing - but usable
+- To ensure valid configuration - the attributes of each alias get verified using ansible's built-in verifier

 ```yaml
 - hosts: localhost